MODA-NYC/Project_SevereCrashes/README.md

 Our findings confirm that the current formula, which relies on police officer’s reporting of injury, largely tracks with hospital designated injury outcomes.
 However some improvement is possible.
 We developed two methods that improve upon the current formula.

-In addition we found that the older adults are over twice as likely to be severely injured in a crash as a random pedestrian.
+In addition we found that the older adults are more vulnerable on city streets Pedestrians over age 70 were 2.5 times more likely to sustain severe injuries than a random pedestrian who is hit by a motor vehicle.

 This project was a partnership between MODA, DOT, and DOHMH.

 # Scoping
 Every year in NYC there are over 40 thousand traffic crashes where someone is injured.
 The vast majority of these injuries are minor.
 Around 250 crashes are fatal, but many more result in serious injuries, close to death, with potentially long term effects on the injured and their loved ones.
 Being able to separate out the most severe crashes from the rest allows for the City to have a more focused response on safety interventions, including where to prioritize street safety redesign.